enova003/enova003/README.md

 # Web Based Portfolio
 ### ***Note: These are web-based projects.
-For examples of scripts, object-oriented programming, RESTful API implementations, full-stack applications, or VHDL code, please explore my other repositories.***
+For examples of non-deployed scripts, object-oriented programming, RESTful API implementations, full-stack applications, or VHDL code, please explore my other repositories.***

 Please click on each of the blue embedded links in this portfolio to see my work.